 Lynn Feintech is a longtime Board member of ODC/Dance, a performing arts organization and incubator for creativity based in San Francisco’s Mission District.
 She also serves on both the Board and the Executive Committee of College Track, a national college completion nonprofit that empowers students from underserved communities to reach their dream of a college degree.
 Her previous board positions include the Landegger Program at the School of Foreign Service, Georgetown University, and the Berkeley Art Museum/Pacific Film Archive.

 Lynn is President and Chairman of Liberty Building Company, a privately held real estate development company that was founded in 1946.
 Prior to her current position, Lynn had a long career in finance at Citibank and Bank of America.
 She holds an M.A. in Chinese Studies and an A.B. in International Relations, both from the University of California, Berkeley.
-Lynn and her husband live in Berkeley.
+Lynn and her family live in Berkeley.